 No data was available specifically for this provisional ecological site.
-One medium-intensity plot and one historical (417) plot for the Sandy Gravel Dry Grassland provisional ecological site were used for reference.
-Historical plot data was used cautiously due to the fact that soils were not confirmed and the plot was located in a soil map unit known to be loosely mapped.
-These plots, in combination with professional experience and a review of the scientific literature, were used to approximate the reference plant community.
+One medium-intensity plot for the Loamy Gravel Dry Grassland provisional ecological site was used for reference.
+This plot, in combination with professional experience and a review of the scientific literature, was used to approximate the reference plant community.
 Information for other states and community phases was obtained from a review of the scientific literature and professional experience.
-All community phases are considered provisional based on these plots and the sources identified in this ecological site description.
+All community phases are considered provisional based on this plot and the sources identified in this ecological site description.